Cryo-Bench: Benchmarking Foundation Models for Cryosphere Applications: Discussion

 \subsection{GFMs performance on Cryo-Bench}

 We comprehensively assess GFM performance on Cryo-Bench under varying learning strategies, data availability, and optimization settings to understand how to fully leverage their capabilities.
 Our results clarify several long-standing questions regarding whether GFMs outperform conventional CNNs such as UNet, and under which conditions these gains occur relative to computational cost.
 In the frozen-encoder experiment, UNet achieves the highest average mIoU, outperforming the next best model, TerraMind, by 2.36 percentage points (Table \ref{tab:full_result}).
-These findings are consistent with prior studies showing that UNet often performs strongly on benchmark datasets or falls within 2--3 percentage points of the best-performing model.
+These findings are critical, as they directly challenge one of the core premises of GFMs: that massive pretraining already embeds task-relevant features in the latent space, requiring only a lightweight decoder to distinct them out.
+Our cryosphere stress tests show the opposite, even advanced decoders such as UPerNet fail to outperform a U-Net trained from scratch, indicating that the pretrained representations do not capture the structure these tasks require.
+This exposes a clear gap in GFM performance for cryosphere applications.

 To go beyond frozen-encoder evaluations, we conduct few-shot experiments using only 10\% of the training data to assess whether GFMs can produce reliable outputs under sparse label availability.
 The few-shot results highlight a key advantage: GFMs retain up to 94.2\% of their full-data performance with only 10\% of the labels, compared to 85.3\% for UNet (Fig. \ref{fig:4} (a)).
 In the subsequent full fine-tuning experiment, model behavior becomes highly variable across datasets (Table~5; Table~S1).
 When averaged across Cryo-Bench, RemoteCLIP shows the largest decline relative to its frozen-encoder performance, with a reduction of 15.8 percentage points, whereas SatlasNet gains 6.6 percentage points (Fig. \ref{fig:4} (b))).
 These findings indicate that average rank under the frozen-encoder setting poorly predicts performance under fine tuning ($r^{2} = 0.06$, $p = 0.34$).
 Therefore, frozen-encoder results should not be used as a proxy for fine-tuning performance.